Select Page

 Taekwondo training develops real, transferable skills that can support young people far beyond sport - confidence, discipline, resilience, focus and long-term commitment.

-We are exploring whether students and families would value an optional qualification that could help communicate those achievements more clearly in contexts such as:
+We are exploring whether students and families would see value in an optional qualification that could help communicate those achievements more clearly in contexts such as:

 • School enrichment and wider achievement